 - Extra charges are incurred for all residential deliveries.

 - Remember that common carrier shippers use large trucks.
-If you have an unusually difficult driveway for a truck to navigate, you may want or need to have the kiln delivered to a terminal and then unpack the kiln at the terminal and load it into you car, van or pick up truck.
+If you have an unusually difficult driveway for a truck to navigate, you may want or need to have the kiln delivered to a terminal and then unpack the kiln at the terminal and load it into your car, van, or pick-up truck.
 The sectional construction of our kilns makes this possible.
-Still, this is a two person job.
+Still, this is a two-person job.

-- Delivery trucks smaller than a 33 or 28 feet are not normally available.
+- Delivery trucks smaller than 33 or 28 feet are generally not available.

 - If a short truck is required for residential delivery, it must be specified upon ordering.
 The customer must be willing to cooperate with the carrier, and if need be have additional help on site to help unload the kiln down the road to their home or garage.

 - Inside Delivery is not available.